apple/swift-testing/Sources/Testing/Testing.docc/Articles/categorizing-tests-and-customizing-their-appearance.md

-# Adding tags to tests
+# Categorizing tests and customizing their appearance

 <!--
 This source file is part of the Swift.org open source project